top of page

 KIA, POW, MIA, and Gold Star Families

-The Promise of the Six must also honor those who gave the ultimate sacrifice, and those who remain missing yet never forgotten.
+The Promise of the Six also honor those who gave the ultimate sacrifice, and those who remain missing yet never forgotten.

 • KIA (Killed in Action): They carried the flag to its final measure.
 Their families now bear the honor and the grief of freedom’s cost.